vivek-sawale/stationary_system/README.md

 Add/Remove Items: Create new items or delete existing ones by ID.

-Stock Control: Increase or decrease stock quantity (Option 5).
+Stock Control: Increase or decrease stock quantity

-Query & Search: Check availability by ID (Option 2) or search for product varieties by name and detail (Option 3).
+Query & Search: Check availability by ID  or search for product varieties by name and detail

-List All: View the complete inventory list (Option 4).
+List All: View the complete inventory list

-🚀 Getting Started
+Getting Started
 Prerequisites
-Python 3.x
+Python

 Execution
 Clone the repository and navigate to the project directory.